RISKVFT/AutomatePULPissimo/README.md

 - pulpissimo
 - pulp-rt-example
 - virtual platform

-all variable setted will be saved in ~/.bash_profile so will be loaded at each shell start.
+All variable setted will be saved in ~/.bash_profile so will be loaded at each shell start.

 Now you should connect all usb cable to board, for zcu102: J2 as fpga JTAG programmer, J38 as UART interface, and J55 (pin 1,3,5,7,9) as pulpissimo programmer/debugger!!
 ### bitstream generation   WARNING LONG OPERATION!!!
 For bitstream generation and download into fpga you need